Everything you need to know about the weather in Machu Picchu & the best time to visit.

 Before you take a look at the climate diagrams below, I’d like to stress one thing: Machu Picchu is located on a precarious mountain ridge at the junction between the Andean Highlands and the foothills of the Amazon Basin.
 The high humidity from the tropical jungle and the colder winds from the mountains create a very unpredictable climate that is characterized by frequent and fast changes.
 Even during the dry season, the day can start very foggy, see a sprinkle of rain at noon and end with perfect sunshine in the afternoon.

 Also, a note of the mythology.
 There is no significant climate data available for Machu Picchu itself.
 This is data for Ollantaytambo.
-Most sources use data from Cusco, which is 100 kilometers away.
+Most sources use data from Cusco or a mix, which is 100 kilometers away.
 This doesn’t sound like a lot, but sitting in the train from Cusco to Machu Picchu, you will notice a very drastic difference in vegetation.
 Even though I got no means to prove it, Machu Picchu is, in fact, a lot wetter & more humid than the diagrams below suggest.
+If you are looking for reliable info on Machu Picchu’s weather by month, I feel the data from Ollantaytambo is your best bet, but you will have to add a bit!

 Average monthly rainy days in Machu Picchu